Reviewed by Physician Sam Ng Teck Xian, Dr Nurul Aishah Jamaludin and Tjai Kang Jie

 Add more fibre to your diet

 Getting enough of the nutrient aids digestion and prevents constipation.
 Your intake of fibre can come from sources like brown rice, beans, whole grains, and fruits and vegetables.
-Aim for a minimum of 30
+Aim for a minimum of 30 grams (g) daily.

 Plant-based foods may also contain disease-fighting chemicals.

-traditional approach to food consumption
+Take a traditional approach to food consumption

 Adding certain dishes or herbal ingredients to your diet can help improve the health of your digestive system.
 Si Shen Tang (四神汤) and Liu Wei Tang (六味汤) strengthen the Spleen and improve appetite.
 Likewise, a pill derived from multiple herbal ingredients can help fortify the Spleen while replenishing qi and relieving bloating and diarrhoea.